stabilaprotocol/documentation-en/docs/faq/index.md

 No.

-### How long does SR's power last?
+### How long does GOV's power last?

-Every 6 hours, the votes will be counted to check the qualifications of all the SRs.
+Every 6 hours, the votes will be counted to check the qualifications of all the GOVs.

 ### What is the proof of a transaction？